jsambrook/common-sense/regulatory-affairs.md

 ## WHO WE ARE

-Common Sense Systems, Inc. has been providing expert regulatory affairs services to the medical device industry since 2008.
-Located in Kirkland, WA, our team is led by professionals with decades of medical device development experience.
+Common Sense has been providing regulatory affairs and compliance engineering services to the medical device industry since 2008.

-More information on Common Sense Systems is also [available]({{
-'/about-us' | relative_url }}).
+Located in Kirkland, WA, our team includes professionals with decades of relevant medical device development experience.

 ## OUR EXPERTISE
-{: .space-top }

 We specialize in a wide range of regulatory standards and processes,
 including: